Your first days at Surrey as an exchange student

 - Students staying at Manor Park, who arrive at Cathedral Court before 7pm, will be taken by minibus or by a student helper on a local bus (cost 70 pence) to Manor Park reception to collect their keys.

-After 7pm, all Stag Hill and Hazel Farm keys should be collected from the Security Office on the ground floor of Senate House, which is open 24 hours a day, whilst Manor Park keys should be collected from Manor Park reception.
+Typically after 7pm, all Stag Hill and Hazel Farm keys should be collected from the Security Office on the ground floor of Senate House, which is open 24 hours a day, whilst Manor Park keys should be collected from Manor Park reception.

 Please keep in touch with the Accommodation Office if you change your arrival plans.